jojimanos/burger_builder/README.md

 The project is done in [Next.js](https://nextjs.org/) and the UI is designed with [tailwind.css](https://tailwindcss.com/).

-A nust login and then he is allowed to nuild his burger.
+A user must login and then he is allowed to build his burger.
 He can place the ingredients in whichever row he wishes amd then by clicking on them remove them.

 To run this project in development mode, clone the repository in a local folder and run the command: